BlueHephaestus/atra/README.md

   4. One ReLU layer for Generation Hidden Units
   5. Sum over all capsule's output for final output

-##MK 1.2
+##MK 1.2 - Barebones main components

-Building from MK 1.1's features, planning to add:
+Building from MK 1.1's features, we added

-  1. Convolution over original nxm input image s.t. each capsule has it's own visual entity distributed to it
-  2. Deconvolution from capsule outputs into an nxm output image
-  3. Dropout
+  1. Dropout
+  2. More modular adjustment of model parameters
+  3. Display of sample autoencoder outputs
+  4. Graphing of results
+  5. Display of individual capsule outputs per sample
+  6. Visual Entity Probabilities & Gating units

+##MK 1.3 - Application of Transformations

+Building from MK 1.2's features, this version will be all about implementing transformations.

+Planning to add:
+  1. Modular random generation of transformed training data for use with autoencoder
+  2. Implementation of transformation into encoding of autoencoder for use with training

 This README will be extended in the future, as this project is still in its very early stages.